HatefDastour/hatefdastour.github.io/_teaching/UC_MATH275.md

 ---
-title: "MATH 275 - Calculus for Engineers and Scientists (Fall 2017)"
+title: "MATH 275 - Calculus for Engineers and Scientists"
 collection: teaching
 type: "Undergraduate course"
 permalink: /teaching/UC_MATH275
 venue: "University of Calgary, Department of Mathematics and Statistics"
 date: 2017-09-01
-location: "Calgary, Alberta"
+location: "Calgary, AB, Canada"
 ---
 <p style='text-align: justify;'>
 This course offers an in-depth study of single-variable differential and integral calculus, emphasizing its practical uses.
 The differentiation portion addresses key concepts like the rules of derivatives, the mean value theorem, optimization methods, and curve sketching, along with their applications in real-life scenarios.
 The integral calculus part introduces the fundamental theorem of calculus, diverse integration strategies, improper integrals, and the computation of areas in plane figures.
 Additionally, the course investigates infinite series, encompassing power series, Taylor’s theorem, and the Taylor series.